Introduction

 What is School District Marketing?

-Before we get into the weeds of platforms, strategies and tools, we need to take a step back and start with your foundation: your brand identity.
+Before we get into the weeds of platforms, strategies, and tools, we need to take a step back and start with your foundation: your brand identity.

-Schedule A 15 Minute School Web Design DemoSchool Branding: Building Your Identity
+School Branding: Building Your Identity

 What is a School Brand?

-What Makes Your School Different?
+What Makes Your Schools Different?

 To start branding your school, ask yourself: How are your schools different from others?
 Every school district has a little bit of magic that sets it apart from others across the country.
 And it’s that singular charm that draws people in, that the community loves to rally behind.
 This differentiation point can help you build your brand identity.